HandsOnDataViz/book/docs/HandsOnDataViz.md

 TODO: add and clean up Leaflet Map CSV
 <a href="https://github.com/HandsOnDataViz/leaflet-map-csv" class="uri">https://github.com/HandsOnDataViz/leaflet-map-csv</a>
-to serve as a fuller tutorial for Leaflet Maps, and explain how this will teach more principles of modifying Leaflet code
+to serve as a fuller tutorial for Leaflet Maps, and explain how this will teach more principles of modifying Leaflet code. …then geocode and upload more data points:
+<iframe src="https://handsondataviz.github.io/leaflet-map-simple-instructor-sample/" width="90%" height="350"></iframe>

 <table>
 <colgroup>